bbckr/umod-plugins/docs/StreamerFriendly.md

 This is particularly useful for preventing players from abusing those services to stalk, harass, or stream-snipe other players on the server.

-## Upcoming features
+## Features

+- Player names are randomized in Steam Server Queries
-- Randomzing player names
+- Randomized names can be configured through commands
-- Configuring the plugin through commands
+- Enable and disable the plugin through commands

 ## Console commands